ayushadarsh7/Classic-Computer-Vision/README.md

 The topics offer a comprehensive understanding of **CV fundamentals**.

+## How to use for learning?
+* clone the repo
+* follow the sequence of notebooks from 1 to 7
+* each notebook has theory and code implementation of particular topics in python
+* Theory has Mathematics and Logic behind each technique and code has its implementation
+* The image used in notebooks as an example is ```Cat.jpg``` present in the repo itself.

 ## **Repository Structure**

 The repository contains **Jupyter Notebooks**, each dedicated to a specific topic.
 The topics and their contents are as follows: